Here's the quandary ...

 But it's kinda weird how I can't find any information about bio*life, no matter what search engine, and even Shoppers own website will not provide any results.

 I have been unable to learn more about your product line - there doesn't seem to be any information on the internet.
 Could I have some more information about the Bio*Life paper products such as; is the paper from Canada?
 Is the toilet tissue made in Canada or is the product just assembled / packaged here?
-Thank you for your help!
+Thank you for your help!to which I received a friendly, informative response;

 Hello,